By using this site, you agree to the Privacy Policy and Terms of Use.

 The most dramatic phase occurs when cell boundaries begin to dissolve, allowing previously separate cells to merge into a single, more powerful unit.
 Advanced fluorescence microscopy techniques reveal how cell membranes thin and synchronise their internal signalling before boundaries completely disappear.

-Research teams have documented how nuclei from each contributing cell gather within the newly shared cellular space, creating what scientists describe as a “multinucleated command centre.”
+The Chen Laboratory research team has documented how nuclei from each contributing cell gather within the newly shared cellular space, creating what the researchers describe as a “multinucleated command centre.”
 This process explains how muscle fibres achieve the cellular machinery necessary for powerful contractions during physical activity.

 Implications for muscle repair and regeneration